ibm-cloud-docs/codeengine/cmd_defs.md

    - The name must begin and end with a lowercase alphanumeric character.
    - The name must be 63 characters or fewer and can contain lowercase alphanumeric characters and hyphens (-).

-   This value is optional.
+   This value is *optional*.

 `--no-wait`, `--nw`
 :   Submit the build run and do not wait for this build run to complete.
 If you specify the `--no-wait` option, the build run submit begins and does not wait.
 Use the `buildrun get` command to check the build run status.
-This value is optional.
+This value is *optional*.
 The default value is `true`.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--service-account`, `--sa`
 :   The name of the service account.
 A service account provides an identity for processes that run in an instance.
 For built-in service accounts, you can use the shortened names `manager`, `none`, `reader`, and `writer`.
 You can also use the full names that are prefixed with the `Kubernetes Config Context`, which can be determined with the `project current` command.
-This value is optional.
+This value is *optional*.

 `--timeout`, `--to`
 :   The amount of time, in seconds, that can pass before the build run must succeed or fail.
-This value is optional.
+This value is *optional*.
 The default value is `600`.

 `--wait`, `-w`
 :   Submit the build run and wait for this build run to complete.
 If you specify the `--wait` option, the build run submit waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the build run to complete.
 If the build run is not completed within the specified `--wait-timeout` period, the build run submit fails.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--wait-timeout`, `--wto`
 :   The length of time in seconds to wait for this build run to complete.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
 The default value is `600`.